 Repetition: repeat 10-20 times, 2x daily

-Purpose: Strengthen quads, increase knee movement, great to do if sitting for long periods (30mins+)- stops the knee getting stiff
+Purpose: Strengthen quads, increase knee movement, great to do if sitting for long periods (30mins+) to stop the knee getting stiff

 Action: Lift your foot up and straighten your knee as much as possible.
 Hold for 3-5 secs and slowly lower.
 Then bend your knee back as far as you can